Updates to layered health care strategy; vaccine webinar for students April 6

 On Tuesday, April 6, at 2 p.m., Oberlin will host a webinar for all Oberlin students with Dave Covell, Commissioner, Lorain County Public Health; Dr. James Anthony, FAAFP Mercy Health Select; and Katie Gravens, COVID-19 Health Coordinator.
 This webinar will kick off with a brief presentation about the COVID-19 vaccine, with a majority of the time dedicated to providing an opportunity for students to ask questions via the Q&A function in Zoom.

 Registration is required.
 Your Oberlin email address is required.
-To register, please use this link.
+To register,

 We kindly ask that only students register for this webinar.
 Q&A and potentially future webinars may be made available to parents, faculty, and staff.
 The purpose of this webinar is primarily for students to learn about the vaccine and to ask questions.